gchq/Gaffer/rest-api/spring-rest/README.md

 mvn spring-boot:run -pl :spring-rest -Pdemo
 ```

-With java
+With Java using the 'exec' jar:
 ```
 java \
 -Dgaffer.schemas=/path/to/schemas \
 -Dgaffer.storeProperties=/path/to/store.properties \
 -Dgaffer.graph.config=/path/to/graphConfig.json \
--Dloader.path=/path/to/external/libs \
--jar target/spring-rest-1.13.1-SNAPSHOT.jar
+-jar spring-rest-2.0.0-alpha-1.2-SNAPSHOT-exec.jar
 ```

 You can alternatively add the gaffer system properties to your `application.properties` file

 Once running, open the browser to http://localhost:8080/rest

-You can change the context root by changing the `server.context-path` value in
+You can change the context root by changing the `server.servlet.context-path` value in
 `application.properties`